malocclusion teeth

 Speech Problems:

-Severe Malocclusion can interfere with speech patterns.
+Severe Malocclusion of teeth can interfere with speech patterns.
 This causes difficulty in pronouncing certain words.

 Jaw Pain: